 We found that the everyday use of 1Password is quite straightforward and consistent across its applications and across supported devices.
 We were pleased with the entire look, feel and usability of the web app, desktop app, mobile app, and browser extension, which all performed as advertised and made for a truly seamless experience.
 The dashboard is intuitive and easy to navigate and manage, even for those users who may not have used a password manager before.
 There certainly isn’t much of any learning curve to get started using and getting comfortable with 1Password and its functionality.
 The company does a great job of onboarding new users and offers step-by-step guides and video tutorials on its website to help you hit the ground running.

-If you are registering a new online account that you haven’t yet signed up for and haven’t saved in your dashboard, 1Password will offer to generate a strong password for your new login right there at the time of registration.
-All you’d need to do is click on the 1Password icon in the password field and click the option to use the generated password and save it to your dashboard.
-You can also choose to enter a password of your own and save it to your dashboard as well.
+If you are registering a new online account that you haven’t yet signed up for and haven’t saved in your dashboard, 1Password will offer to generate a strong password for you at the time of registration.
+Just click on the 1Password icon in the password field and click the option to use the generated password and save it to your dashboard.
+You can also enter a password of your own and save it to your dashboard if you'd prefer, but 1Passwords generator is often stronger.
 Either way, the process is incredibly simple and straightforward.

 Security and Privacy

 The master password you use to sign in to your account is never stored with your 1Password data, nor is it ever sent across the network.
-On top of that, the secret key generated for you upon setup is also unique to you and never stored on 1Password servers.
-The secret key is only stored locally on your device.
-This means that you and only you have access to your master password and your secret key; 1Password never has any access to either.
-Though this also means that there is no way to recover your master password should you forget it, it does make the service much more secure overall.
+On top of that, the secret key generated for you upon setup is also unique to you and never stored on 1Password servers, only on your local device.
+This means not even 1Password has access to your master password, just you.
+Although this also means that there is no way to recover your master password should you forget it, it does make the service much more secure overall.

-Even though -- as mentioned at the outset of our review -- 1Password’s system is closed-source, we found the company’s transparency about how it secures user data along with the wealth of information on the website dedicated to explaining its security practices in detail quite encouraging.
-1Password’s zero-knowledge approach also solidifies our confidence in the service’s commitment to and capability in properly protecting user data.
+Even though, as mentioned earlier, 1Password’s system is closed source, we found the company’s transparency about how it secures user data along with the wealth of information on the website dedicated to explaining its security practices in detail quite encouraging.
+1Password’s zero knowledge approach also solidifies our confidence in the service’s commitment to and capability in properly protecting user data.

 You can also contact the support staff via an online email ticketing system or through Twitter.
 Live chat is available, but oddly only for business accounts.
-We nonetheless contacted the support team via the live chat function to test it out.
-We received a response three hours later letting us know that live chat support is only available for business users.
+To test it out, we contacted the support team via the live chat function anyway and received a response three hours later letting us know that live chat support is only available for business users.
 When clicking on the “Email 1Password Support” link, we were taken to a second page which listed links to a handful of help articles related to presumably frequently encountered issues that users may have.
 We then clicked on “I don’t see my problem listed” and were taken to yet another page listing a few more links to additional help articles.
-Finally, once we clicked on “None of these apply” we were taken to the contact form where we were able to enter a name, email address, and a message for the support staff.
+Finally, once we clicked on “None of these apply” we were taken to the contact form where we could enter a name, email address, and a message for the support staff.

 Clearly, 1Password is aiming to limit the number of support tickets that actually make it through to the support staff with this tactic.
-But to the company’s credit, the support knowledge base and forum are indeed extensive and the answers to most issues can certainly be found therein.
+But to the company’s credit, the support knowledge base and forum are extensive and the answers to most issues can certainly be found there.
 Additionally, you may very well find it more convenient to get a satisfactory answer to your issue immediately via a help article rather than waiting for an emailed response from a 1Password staff member.
-Nevertheless, if you can’t find the answer to an issue in the knowledge base or support forum, or if you otherwise prefer receiving personal support, you can, with a bit of persistence get in contact with an actual human.
+If you can’t find the answer to an issue in the knowledge base or support forum, or if you otherwise prefer receiving personal support, you can, with a bit of persistence, get in contact with an actual human.

-We filled out the contact form and submitted a support ticket during business hours and received a response from the staff approximately nine hours later.
-The 1Password pricing page proudly boasts “Friendly 24/7 email support” as one of the features available for users.
-We found that claim to be quite a bit of an exaggeration though in our experience.
+The 1Password pricing page proudly boasts “Friendly 24/7 email support” as one of the features available for users, but this seems a big of an exaggeration, in our experience, as we received a response approximately nine hours after submitting a contact form.
 Sure, you can submit a support ticket at any time day or night, but don’t expect to receive true 24/7 support around the clock.